crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 <h4 id="identify-error-root-cause">Identify error root cause</h4>

 In case the application throws an exception, we usually log it and display a notification to the end-user saying that an error has occurred while processing his request.
 We can do better than that: let's generate an error ID, include it inside the message used for logging the exception and make sure the notification to the end-user mentions it so that any bug report which will eventually need to be taken care by the developers will include it.
-It's way easier to run a query to fetch the exception with its details once you know its associated error ID than it is to manually search through all events logged during the period of time mentioned inside the bug report (usually given by the time when the report was created, though this might happen minutes after the bug was spotted).
+It's way easier to run a query to fetch the exception with its details once you know its associated error ID than it is to manually search through all events logged during the period of time mentioned inside the bug report (usually given by the time when the report was created, though the report might be created at a later time after the bug was spotted).

-We need to configure exception handling inside the [Startup.Configure method](https://github.com/satrapu/aspnet-core-logging/blob/2cec7a7990a9ef2fdf61011baedfeff9d8da21e8/Sources/Todo.WebApi/Startup.cs#L120-L124):
+We need to configure [exception handling](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/error-handling?view=aspnetcore-5.0) inside the [Startup.Configure method](https://github.com/satrapu/aspnet-core-logging/blob/2cec7a7990a9ef2fdf61011baedfeff9d8da21e8/Sources/Todo.WebApi/Startup.cs#L120-L124):

 ```cs
 public void Configure(IApplicationBuilder applicationBuilder, IHostApplicationLifetime hostApplicationLifetime, ILogger<Startup> logger)